briansunter/site/site/notes/secret-ingredients.md

 ## Truffle Salt
 Has an amazing pungent indescribable flavor.
 There are some decent salts available, but quality varies and it goes stale quickly.

+## Shao Xing Wine
+Essential for authentic kung apo chicken

+## Cojita Cheese

+Mexican Parmesaean

+##  Doenjang
+A salty, savory soybean paste that is used to season many
+Korean dishes, doenjang is fermented in a similar way to miso paste, a Japanese staple, but is much more robust and rich in flavor.

+## Dumpling Wrappers
+Really convenient to have on hand for snacks.

+## FISH SAUCE
+A popular condiment
+made from salt-brined
+fish—sharp and salty,
+with a deep umami flavor and strong aroma.
+Various brands from
+across Southeast Asia
+can be found in most
+supermarkets.
+Look
+for additive-free varieties that list only anchovy and salt as ingredients.

+## Gojuchiang
+This bright red chili
+paste is similar to
+gochugaru but
+blended with glutinous rice and salty soybean paste.
+Thick and sticky, it is often added to marinades and sauces.

+## Oyster Sauce

+OYSTER SAUCE
+Made from cookeddown oyster extract
+(among other ingredients), oyster sauce is thick and brown with a complex salty-sweet

+## Hot Sauce

+sambal oelek (of
+Indonesia), Tabasco
+(made in Louisiana),
+and chili oil (commonly linked with
+Chinese cuisine).

+## Reduce spiciness

+How to scale
+down the spice
+in any of Roy’s
+recipes
+When using fresh or
+canned chilies:
+Substitute spicy serrano peppers with milder jalapeños.
+If straight jalapeños are too much, scrape out the seeds or use a bell pepper.
+When using dried
+chilies:
+Reduce the amount
+of gochugaru
+(Korean chili flakes)
+called for by half and
+replace it with an
+equal amount of
+smoked paprika.
+This will tame the
+spiciness without
+sacrificing the
+vibrant red color and
+smokiness that
+gochugaru providesi this is a good way of

+## fermented shrimp
+SALTED
+FERMENTED SHRIMP
+This briny, umami-rich
+Korean ingredient is
+often used to season
+dishes in lieu of salt.
+It’s also a popular
+ingredient for traditional kimchi-making.
+Store it in the refrigerator, where it will last for many months.

 [^1]: [msg research](https://www.healthline.com/nutrition/msg-good-or-bad)